About

 My application was denied.
 Is there an appeals process?
 Can I re-apply?

-If your application for assistance was denied, you up to 30 days after the denial to submit an appeal by filling out the questionnaire in the Application Intake Portal.
+If your application for assistance was denied, you have up to 30 days after the denial to submit an appeal by filling out the questionnaire in the Application Intake Portal.
 The questionnaire will determine whether you may move forward with your appeal.
 When submitting your appeal, please include any documentation to support your appeal.

 Once you submit your appeal, it will be reviewed, and you will be contacted if more information is needed or once a decision has been made regarding your appeal.